 What’s worse?
 I told her stories from my own teen struggles thinking she could learn from them— or at least understand that though she was having a hard time, it wasn’t the end of the world.

 It didn’t help.
 It just made her shut down.
 She felt disregarded.

-Parent and Teen Communication
+The Art of Parent and Teenager Communication

 I thought I was empathizing, relating, and being helpful.
 She didn’t see it that way.

 “That doesn’t work for me, Mom,” she’d say.

 “Listen to me, Mom.”

 What would’ve actually helped in improving our parent-teenager relationship was validating her experiences.
 The teen years are tricky pivotal times.
 Teens still need our help—of course they do—but they also need room to figure things out for themselves.